Over the Counter Cold Remedies: Which One is Right For You?

 A cold wouldn't be a cold without congestion.
 Viruses that cause colds stimulate the release of mucus from your nasal passages which builds up, adding a kind of muffled, nasal quality to your voice.

 Decongestants turn off this mucus release and unblock the nose, allowing you to once again smell that coffee and sound human again.
 Phenylephrine and pseudoephedrine are the most commonly used oral decongestants, while oxymetazoline can be found in nasal drops or sprays.
 FDA regulations state that pseudoephedrine must be kept behind the pharmacy counter.

 Antihistamines Dry Up a Runny Nose

 Antihistamines dry up drips and can be grouped into two main types: sedating and non-sedating.
 If you are planning to work, drive, or operate any kind of machinery, always select a non-sedating antihistamine such as loratadine (Claritin, Alavert) or fexofenadine (Allegra).
-The product cetirizine (Zyrtec) may cause slight drowsiness in some people.
+The product cetirizine (Zyrtec) has a higher chance of causing drowsiness, although most people never experience.

 Cough Suppressants Stop a Dry, Tickly, 'Ahem'-Type of Cough

 Dry, tickly coughs are actually more common with a flu than a cold.
 You will know that your cough is dry if you want to clear your throat all the time, making the 'a-hem' sound.

 Many commonly used OTC cough suppressants contain dextromethorphan (Silphem DM, Dayquil Cough).
 Codeine also has cough suppressant actions, but is only available in some states.
 It may be combined with an expectorant called guaifenesin.
-Codeine-containing cough syrups can be accessed without a prescription from your pharmacist with special restrictions.
-Brands include Cheritussin AC and Iophen C-NR.
+Codeine-containing cough syrups can be accessed without a prescription from your pharmacist with special restrictions: brands include Cheritussin AC.

 Expectorants Make It Easier to Cough Up Sticky Phlegm